telerik/xaml-docs/controls/radchartview/features/chartseriesprovider.md

 ## Overview

 RadCartesianChart and RadPolar chart can create a dynamic number of series depending on the data (collection of collections).
-To take advantage of this feautre, you need to create a __ChartSeriesProvider__ object.
+To take advantage of this feature, you need to create a __ChartSeriesProvider__ object.
 This will be the object that receives the data and holds the __ChartSeriesDescriptors__ – objects that define the specific properties of the dynamically generated series.

 __ChartSeriesDescriptor__  is an abstract class.
 You need to create an instance of one of its inheritors depending on the series you need to produce: